St Kilda Boat Ramp is part of the extensive St Kilda … Read More.. about St Kilda Boat Ramp

 Also, where this design differs, is it’s quicker to build, is a little more robust and has some cool little “extras” that make a big difference in my opinion.

 The goal is simplicity and speed.
 Simple and quick to make.
-Simple and quick to put together from your car.
-Simple and easy to use getting to and while at your fishing spot, pier or beach.
+Quick to put together from your car.
+Easy to use getting to and while at your fishing spot, pier or beach.

 In usage, I’ve found I’ve unpacked, assembled and am ready to go in under 5 minutes after parking the car.